-The Sport, Health and Exercise Research Group carries out innovative research in the following 5 areas:
+The Sport, Health and Exercise Research Group carries out innovative research in the following 6 areas:

 Sport, Health and Exercise took its first cohort of 20 sport and exercise science students in 1999, followed in 2000 with the first sports therapy cohort, and in 2004 with the sports studies programme.

 The subject group of Sport Health and Exercise Sciences currently has 450 undergraduate students studying sport and exercise science, sports therapy or sports studies.
-We currently have eleven postgraduate students studying for Masters or PhDs.
+We currently have eleven postgraduate students studying for Master's or PhDs.

-The research Lead for Sport, Health and Exercise is Dr Lindsay Bottoms.
+The Head of Centre is Dr Lindsay Bottoms.